brainstormforce/header-footer-elementor/readme.txt

 = 2.4.9 =
-- Fixed: Navigation Menu - Resolved accessibility issue with the expandable menu layout.
+- Fix: Navigation Menu - Resolved accessibility issue with the expandable menu layout.
-- Fixed: Navigation Menu - Widget closes when an anchor link is clicked.
+- Fix: Navigation Menu - Widget closes when an anchor link is clicked.

 = 2.4.8 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.31 version.